 now I sit here in ICT and I don't care who sees me

 and now I better finish this rap before I say something I

 might regret and you know you don't want to take that bet

 by Stu Dent

 DLC offers learning opportunities for students aged from 5 to 16 based all over Dorset who find themselves outside mainstream education either on a permanent or temporary basis.
-DLC also currently offers 24 places to students who suffer from social, emotional and mental health needs.
+DLC also currently offers 24 places to students with social, emotional and mental health needs.
 We deliver a holistic approach and bespoke timetable to each pupil supporting both their academic and emotional needs.
 The school provides extensive pastoral support to all young people.

 The aim for most students is to re-engage with their studies and DLC tries to keep all its students engaged in a number of core subject areas – English, Maths, Science, ICT and Art.
 Towards the end of year 10 and then throughout year 11 additional sessions in English, Maths and Science are offered in preparation for GCSE.